 It comes down to economics.
 A genuine 1 oz American Silver Eagle carries a premium of $3-6 over spot price.
 A Chinese counterfeiting operation can stamp out convincing-looking fakes from base metal or low-grade silver for under $2 each and sell them at or near the real premium price.
 Multiply that across thousands of coins sold on eBay, Wish, and AliExpress, and you have an extremely profitable operation with minimal legal risk to the forgers overseas.

 The U.S. Mint has sold over 600 million Silver Eagles since 1986.
+One quick tell worth knowing: since the program started in 1986, any coin stamped with an earlier year is instantly fraudulent — and yes, fakes with impossible dates do turn up.
 That enormous circulation means buyers are less suspicious — they're common coins, so finding a deal doesn't raise the same red flags as finding a cheap Seated Liberty dollar would.

 The Specifications That Matter